Enduring powers of attorney: Planning ahead by choosing someone to make decisions for you

 If your attorney is not acting according to your instructions or in your best interests, there are a number of ways you and others can supervise and/or challenge these decisions:

-- You can name specific people in your EPA that the attorney has to consult with before making decisions, or who your attorney have to give relevant information to (see: “What should I consider before making an EPA?”).
+- You can name specific people in your EPA that the attorney has to consult with before making decisions, or who your attorney has to give relevant information to (see: “What should I consider before making an EPA?”).

 - Anyone with an interest in your welfare can go to the Family Court and ask a judge to review any decision made by your attorney.
 This includes: